Crazy Good Homemade Guacamole

 There are a few different ways people like to make their guacamole, but what I’m doing here is showing you the simplest way to get this healthy crazy good snack ready.
 Because simple is best and homemade guacamole doesn’t have to be complicated or needs more than five minutes of your time.

-Choosing a ripe avocado is simple but comes with a little practice.
-Look for avocados which are dark, almost black in color with specks of green.
-Next check to see if the stem is still intact.
-The stem is usually small and is like a cap at the top.
-If the stem has already been removed, chances are that your avocado will likely have brown spots inside.
-You can peel back the stem to check for ripeness and if the inside is still green - your avocado is ripe whereas if its brown, chances are that your avocado is overripe.
-The last thing you can check is how soft or hard the avocado is.
-Press gently on the sides - the avocado should still be firm, but should give slightly.
-If it's too hard, the avocado is still unripe and if its too soft, it's probably mushy.
-So the three things to look for are: color, stem and feel.
+- Make sure the stem is still intact.
+The stem is usually small and like a cap at the top.
+If it’s already been removed, chances are that your avocado will likely have brown spots inside.
+You can peel back the stem to check for ripeness and if the inside is still green – your avocado is ripe.
+But if its brown, chances are that your avocado is overripe.

 Once you have your ripe avocados, the next steps are easy.
-You just need a few more ingredients and you are your way to the best homemade guacamole - red onion, lime juice, coriander (cilantro), tomato, jalapeno, a pinch of cumin and cayenne (optional) and jalapeno.
+You just need a few more ingredients and you are on your way to the best homemade guacamole – red onion, lime juice, coriander (cilantro), tomato, jalapeno, a pinch of cumin and cayenne (optional) and jalapeno.
 And chips to serve with of course!

 Once you’ve got your homemade guacamole ready, and if you’ve made a big batch, it’s unlikely but possible that you may not be able to finish it in one sitting.
 Now storing a cut avocado or guacamole is everyone’s nightmare.
 Because avocados oxidize really quickly and can turn brown in a jiffy.
 Lime juice can help stop oxidation for some time, but if you want to store leftover guac for the next day, you’ll need something else.

-Storing Leftover Homemade Guacamole
+Storing Leftover Guacamole

-Before we get to the recipe, I really have to tell you that while its super tempting to finish that batch of guac in one sitting, it also makes a great addition to so many things.
+I really have to tell you that while its super tempting to finish that batch of guac in one sitting, it also makes a great addition to so many things.
 Here are some fun ways to use homemade guacamole:

 - Add it to burrito bowls as a topping